istio-releases/pipeline/README.md

 # Kick off a Manual Daily Release

+## One Time Setup
+First, create a github token at https://github.com/settings/tokens if you do not already have one.
+Then, create a new local file to store your token, and set an environment variable ```token_file``` to point to your token file.

-The one time setup is to clone this repository in your git environment.
+Abnd then, clone this repository in your git environment.
 ```shell
 git clone https://github.com/istio-releases/pipeline.git
 cd pipeline
 ```

+## Sending a Release Request
-And then you can kick off a new daily release using the following command.
+You can kick off a new daily release using the following command.
 ```shell
 GIT_BRANCH={branch} ./scripts/trigger_daily_release.sh
 ```